collinalexbell/HackMatrix/game-design.md

 - I love that it is my last stand.
 That this is the product I have decided will succeed.
 - I love that this is a genre of game no one has attempted
 - I love that it could function as Mission Match
+- This will be my first significant success

 ## Deadline:
 New Years submit for review.
 Launch on my birthday.